oznogon/gattaibushido-public/rules/05_coach.md

 #### Harbinger

 PASSIVE: This Threat pushes toward Crisis with each action it takes.
-Whenever it Pushes in a Throwdown, you Discard a number of cards from your Deck equal to one plus the current number of Omens present on the table (in any state).
+Whenever it Pushes in a Throwdown, you Discard a number of cards from your Deck equal to one plus the current number of Omens present on the table (all Decks, active or spent).

 #### Heavy-Hitter